 What else can you learn from the blinks?

-- What the lowball trick is and how car dealers use it to make you buy a car you don’t even need
+- How car dealers use it to make you buy a car you don’t even need

 - Why college frats have drinking initiation rituals and not just community service